hyperledger-archives/indy-sdk/doc/contributer-resources.md

 - A reviewer needs to review the code and approve the PR.
 If there are review comments, they will be put into the PR itself.
 - You must process them (feel free to reply in the PR threads, or have a discussion in Rocket.Chat if needed)
 - A reviewer or maintainer will merge the PR

-## How to Start Working with the Code

-1. Fork the indy-sdk repository on Github to your personal account.

-1. Add the hyperledger/indy-sdk as the remote upstream:
-   `git remote add upstream https://github.com/hyperledger/indy-sdk.git`

-1. Set up Developer Certificate of Origin to [sign your commits with GPG](signing-commits.md)

-1. Take a look at our [release workflow](release-workflow.md)